 - trains (dict) A dictionary of neo.core.SpikeTrain lists. - start (Quantity scalar) The desired time for the start of the estimation.
 It will be recalculated if there are spike trains which start later than this time.
 This parameter can be negative (which could be useful when aligning on events). - stop (Quantity scalar) The desired time for the end of the estimation.
-It will be recalculated if there are spike trains which end earlier than this time.

-- kernel (func or signal\processing.Kernel) The kernel function or instance to use, should accept two parameters: A ndarray of distances and a kernel size.
+It will be recalculated if there are spike trains which end earlier than this time. - kernel (func or signal_processing.Kernel) The kernel function or instance to use, should accept two parameters: A ndarray of distances and a kernel size.
 The total area under the kernel function should be 1.
-Default: Gaussian kernel - kernel\size (Quantity scalar) A uniform kernel size for all spike trains.
-Only used if optimization of kernel sizes is not used. - optimize\steps (Quantity 1D) An array of time lengths that will be considered in the kernel width optimization.
+Automatic optimization assumes a Gaussian kernel and will likely not produce optimal results for different kernels.
+Default: Gaussian kernel - kernel_size (Quantity scalar) A uniform kernel size for all spike trains.
+Only used if optimization of kernel sizes is not used. - optimize_steps (Quantity 1D) An array of time lengths that will be considered in the kernel width optimization.
 Note that the optimization assumes a Gaussian kernel and will most likely not give the optimal kernel size if another kernel is used.
-If None, kernel\size will be used. - progress (spykeutils.progress\indicator.ProgressIndicator) Set this parameter to report progress.
+If None, kernel_size will be used. - progress (progress_indicator.ProgressIndicator) Set this parameter to report progress.